So, you want to build muscles like this guy?

 In this blog, we will go over the nutrition and training that will allow you to gain 20 lbs of muscle and pack on muscle mass without putting on fat.
 Now, there are plenty of ways to grow for your genetic potential for size.
 However, many methods can be unhealthy and dangerous.
 If you have been training for awhile now and have not been seeing the results you want, continue reading as we here at Flex Fitness will break down “how to gain 20 lbs of muscle.”

 Firstly, if you are wanting to get bigger and stronger in the gym there are two main factors you need to pay close attention to, those factors being your training and diet.
-Now, you probably have heard from your friends or fitness trainers that in order to gain muscle you must,
+You probably have heard from your friends or fitness trainers that in order to gain muscle you must,

 - Lift heavy